kaiorosa1/100-days-of-code/log-r6.md

 ### Day 52: July 31, 2020

 **Today's Progress**: I finished on section 9.
-I added new funcitonalities to the vidly app, added rental and user model and routes, now I'm working on the auth section.
+I added new functionalities to the vidly app, added rental and user model and routes, now I'm working on the auth section.

 **Thoughts**: It was a very tiring day...